RomanHauksson/astro-blog/README.md

 # my blog

-This is the repository for my blog and personal website.
-It was initialized using [Astro's official blog template](https://astro.build/themes/details/blog/), but I wrote all of the components from scratch, except a couple.
+This is the repository for my personal website and blog.
+I made it from scratch using the [Astro](https://astro.build) web framework and [Tailwind CSS](https://tailwindcss.com).
 You can visit it at [roman.computer](https://roman.computer) or [roman.technology](https://roman.technology).

 ## tech stack